imliuyzh/lfs101x-notes/chapter10.md

 - squashfs
 - btrfs

-It also offers implementations of filesystems used on other alien operating systems, such as those from:
+It also offers implementations of filesystems used on other operating systems:
 - Windows (ntfs, vfat, exfat)
 - SGI (xfs)
 - IBM (jfs)
 - MacOS (hfs, hfs+)

-Many older, legacy filesystems, such as FAT, are also supported.
+Many older filesystems, such as FAT, are also supported.

 It is often the case that more than one filesystem type is used on a machine, based on considerations such as the size of files, how often they are modified, what kind of hardware they sit on and what kind of access speed is needed, etc. The most advanced filesystem types in common use are the journaling varieties: ext4, xfs, btrfs, and jfs.
 These have many state-of-the-art features and high performance, and are not easy to corrupt accidentally.